cuteferret719-droid/Yaretzi_BlueStampPortfolio/index.md

 # Yaretzi's electrodermal lie detector journey

-The electrodermal lie detector uses galvanic skin response (GSR) and a polygraph to help determine if the person being trialed is telling the truth or not through the use of sweat and skin activity.
-It can also keep track of the persons pulse rate to also help determine if the person is lying.
+The electrodermal lie detector uses galvanic skin response (GSR) and a polygraph to help determine if the person being trialed is telling the truth or not through the use of sweat and skin activity and it can also keep track of the persons pulse rate to also help determine if the person is lying.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML